Car Shaking While Driving + Check Engine Light

 - "The car is not smooth anymore once I get moving"

-That is why this symptom often overlaps with hesitation, jerking, weak acceleration, and misfire pages.
+That is why this symptom sometimes overlaps with hesitation, jerking, or weak acceleration.
+If the car feels smooth but simply underpowered instead of unstable or shaky, see Car Feels Weak When Accelerating .
 The difference is that here the main complaint is the overall shaking feeling while driving.

 If The Symptom Feels More Specific Than “Shaking”